agladysh/luabins/README.md

 luabins — Lua Binary Serialization Library
 ==========================================

-Allows save/load of tuples of primitive Lua types (including tables) to binary chunks.
+Allows to save tuples of primitive Lua types into binary chunks and to load saved data back.

 On serialization
 ----------------

-### Luabins works with these Lua types:
+### Luabins works with

  *  `nil`
  *  `boolean`